joergmlpts/nature-id/README.md

  85.5%     species Turkey Tangle; Lippia; Common Lippia; Turkey Tangle Frogfruit; Sawtooth Fogfruit; Carpet Weed; Roundleaf Frogfruit; Texas Frogfruit; Cape Weed; Sawtooth Frogfruit; Lipia; Turkey Tangle Fogfruit; Daisy Lawn; Fog Grass (Phyla nodiflora)
 ```

-### Option -l, --label_probabilities_only
+### Option -l, --label_scores_only

-The `-l` and `--label_probabilities_only` options switch from the taxonomic hierarchy view to a flat list of labels and their probabilities.
+The `-l` and `--label_scores_only` options switch from the taxonomic hierarchy view to a flat list of labels and their scores.
 The output with this option looks like this:

 ![Solidago_velutina_ssp_californica.jpg](/plant_images/Solidago_velutina_ssp_californica.jpg)